- Clerk Name: Robert Leonard

 - Clerk Email: [email protected]

 Nick specialises in family law and practises across the full range of this area at all levels of the family court as well as the High Court and Court of Appeal.

-Nick is qualified to accept cases under the direct public access scheme.
+Nick is also qualified to accept cases under the direct public access scheme.
 He accepts direct access instructions in family cases to advise generally in respect of proceedings or proposed applications, assist in the preparation of paperwork, and represent clients at Court from the beginning to the end of a case.

-Nick also has extensive experience in financial remedy proceedings, at all stages from first appointment to final hearing and appeal including preliminary issues concerning the beneficial ownership of assets.
+Nick also has extensive experience in financial remedy proceedings, at all stages from first appointment to final hearing and appeal, including preliminary issues concerning the beneficial ownership of assets.

 - Assets located overseas and disputes over their ownership and valuation, particularly in India and South Asia

 - Land, including third-party interests and the effect of planning permission on valuation.

 - Companies, their valuation and ownership including family-owned companies

 - Maintenance pending suit, interim periodical payments and school fees

 - Share options and other deferred compensation scheme